eviltester/observatron/README.md

 # Versions

+- 0.98 session improvements
+  - session id editable and used for folder name
+  - flatten folder into single sub folder rather than nested e.g. 2025/12/27/session vs 2025-12-27-session (flat is default)
-- 0.97 options and notes
+- 0.97 options and notes (released 20251227)
    - add the options to the notes screen for easier access
      - still available as Manage Extension options
    - improve note-taking